 Businesses often use speech analytics to gain CX insights and uncover customer sentiment trends.
 Advanced speech analytics solutions include scorecards to help managers establish coaching initiatives and provide consistent feedback to agents.
 Businesses can now use all that data to make more informed decisions, improve agent performance, and ultimately give customers an excellent experience.

 If speech analytics focuses on what was said in a conversation, voice analytics focuses on how it was said.
 Voice analytics software analyzes audio patterns for certain features, such as tone, pitch, stress, tempo, and rhythm.
 Also known as sentiment analysis, voice analytics reveals the emotions within the content of the call.
 This provides a more accurate reflection of a customer’s mood.

 Voice analytics is most often used to improve the customer experience.
 For instance, a customer may use the word “great,” which normally denotes a positive sentiment.
 However, most solutions cannot detect cues, such as sarcasm or anger, which can completely change the meaning of the word.
 Understanding customer emotions is crucial to creating better customer experience strategies.
 That’s why modern voice analytics solutions include features that provide context.

 It’s easy to confuse speech analytics and voice analytics.
 The most important thing to remember is that these automated solutions save time and money on QA processes.
 Whether you run a large call center or a local franchise, you will benefit from implementing an automated quality monitoring solution.
-To learn more about the benefits of CallFinder’s automated solutions, watch this short video!
+Watch this short video to learn more about the benefits of CallFinder’s automated solutions, or schedule a demo!